 Where can I buy a handpan?
 Because they are still largely unknown to the public, you probably won’t find handpans at your local music store.
 Only a handful of skilled makers can build these instruments properly, and in small quantities.
 Remember, with handpans, it's all about the sound and looks can be deceiving.
 What makes a good handpan?

-I'm proud to partner with some of the most reputable handpan makers and to offer high-quality handpans available for purchase right here on this website.
-Let me help find the right handpan for you (among uplifting, melancholic or exotic scales).
+Sylvain is proud to partner with some of the most reputable handpan makers and to offer high-quality handpans available for purchase right here on this website.
+Find the right handpan for you (among uplifting, melancholic or exotic scales).
 Click here to view the handpans available now, starting at $1,199.

 Why should you trust me?
 Read recent reviews.